Resources for Dam Owners and Operators

 Through education, owners can take steps to:

-- Reduce likelihood of incidents and failures;
+- Reduce the likelihood of incidents and failures;

 - Reduce their own liability;